Dr Asha Rogers BA, MA (Sheffield), DPhil (Oxon)

 Postgraduate supervision

-I would be interested to supervise research projects on literature and the modern state, literature and cultural institutions, state sponsorship and protection, and the history of education.
+I would be interested to supervise research projects on literature and cultural institutions and literature and the history of education.

 Research